michaelversus/SwiftImportChecks/README.md

 # 📦 SwiftImportChecks

 This is a tool that enforces only explicitly declared dependencies are imported and also can enforce extra rules for forbidden import statements per target.
+You can also create a nice mermaid diagram for your local packages adding some extra config properties.
 Swift build provides the `--explicit-target-dependency-import-check` flag but unfortunatelly it is not available with `xcodebuild`.

 ## 💡 Suggestion